openstack/openstack-manuals/doc/contributor-guide/source/additional-git-workflow/backport.rst

   .. code-block:: console

-     backport: icehouse
+     backport: liberty

 * To backport to multiple branches:

   .. code-block:: console

-     backport: icehouse kilo
+     backport: liberty kilo

-* If no backporting is needed:
+* If no backporting is needed, do not add the ``backport`` line, or explicitly add:

   .. code-block:: console